CompScience101/REST_API_demo/README.md

 ```

 ## Errors and questions
-if you run into any errors, please contact me as soon as possible by phone or by email, and I will try to help or rewrite my code.
+if you run into any errors, please contact me as soon as possible by email, and I will try to help or rewrite my code.